LSK-F/SARVA/README.md

 ---

-### 3. Script do Banco de Dados do Modelo de Negócios
+### 3. Business Model Database Script

-O banco de dados principal da aplicação, que contém as regras de negócio do SARVA, precisa ser criado manualmente usando o script SQL fornecido.
+The application's main database, which contains SARVA's business rules, needs to be created manually using the provided SQL script.

-**Localização do Arquivo:**
+**File Location:**
--   O script se encontra na pasta `/DatabaseScripts` na raiz do repositório.
+-   The script is located in the `/DatabaseScripts` folder in the repository's root.

-**Passos para Execução:**
+**Execution Steps:**
-1. Inicie o SQL Server Management Studio (SSMS).
+1. Start SQL Server Management Studio (SSMS).
-2. Conecte-se à instância do SQL Server que você especificou na connection string `connSARVA`.
+2. Connect to the SQL Server instance you specified in the `connSARVA` connection string.
-3. Abra o arquivo de script da pasta `/DatabaseScripts`.
+3. Open the script file from the `/DatabaseScripts` folder.
-4. Execute o script.
-Isso irá criar o banco de dados `SARVA` com todas as tabelas e relacionamentos necessários.
+4. Execute the script.
+This will create the `SARVA` database with all the necessary tables and relationships.